guillerminasenn/guillerminasenn.github.io/index.md

-I'm a PhD student in statistics at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.

-My supervisor is Håkon Tjelmeland and I research computationally efficient Monte Carlo methods.
+I’m a PhD student in Statistics at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway, where I work on methodological developments in scalable Monte Carlo methods.

-I'm also collaborating with Andrew Holbrook (UCLA) and Nathan Glatt-Holtz (Indiana University Bloomington) on scalable Monte Carlo methods for Bayesian inverse problems.
+My supervisor is Håkon Tjelmeland, and I also collaborate with Andrew Holbrook (UCLA) and Nathan Glatt-Holtz (Indiana University Bloomington) on scalable Monte Carlo methods for Bayesian inverse problems.